filiperecch/filiperecch.github.io/_pages/about.md

   - /about.html
 ---

-I am an international comparative education scholar whose work focuses on educational equity and governance.
+I am a political scientist whose work focuses on educational equity and governance.
 Currently, I am a Visiting Assistant Professor of Practice at the University of Pittsburgh’s School of Education.
 My research integrates political science and education to address policy coordination and inclusion challenges through evidence-based approaches.

 One of my main research projects uses Natural Language Processing (NLP) and computational text analysis to examine diversity and inclusion in K-12 textbooks, focusing on how curriculum content reflects and shapes educational outcomes.
 I also study how intergovernmental cooperation influences educational equity in low- and middle-income countries, with a particular focus on Brazil.